Qwendu/SC/HonourForever/Mining/Asteroid/OperationGuide.md

 Quick and dirty mining OP 3.13

+Scanners and Gunners as well as Prospectors can and should be recruited from in game servers or other recruitment places/opportunities.

 ## Scanners (Everybody who wants to earn money can do this)
 Asteroid finders reward 50k
 ~5k Mass/ 20% -> Call Prospector